danielmiranda22/my-portfolio/public/content/Profile.md

 ## Resume

 - Web Developement
-  -> Collaborated on the development of several web applications; currently maintaining and implementing new features.
+  -> Collaborated on the development of several web applications, including an HR platform, an Access Management System, and a Ticketing website.
+Currently maintaining and implementing new features.
 - Mobile Developement
   -> Developed an access control and time clocking application.
   -> Contributed to the design and development of a scanner application for ticket validation.